Home

 ANSWER:

-Thus, small pieces can sometimes get knocked out resulting in little pits even after polishing.
+Thus, small pieces can sometimes get knocked out resulting in little pits even after polishing the granite.

-Frankly, I'd recommend you do-it-yourself.
+Frankly, I'd recommend you do this granite countertop maintenance yourself.
 Your fabricator will likely use an epoxy that must be mixed and matched to your countertop color.
-It can get close and he'll fill the pit, but it is typically obvious.
+It can get close and he'll fill the pit, but it is typically an obvious, noticeable repair.

 The Granite & Marble Repair Kit recommended above is a new and unique product that we find is far superior compared to similar epoxy and resin products.

-It uses a clear acrylic that doesn't need to be mixed and allows the natural color and pattern of your countertop to show through, so virtually invisible.
+The chip/pit repair kit uses a clear acrylic that doesn't need to be mixed and allows the natural color and pattern of your countertop to show through.
+This makes a virtually invisible repair when filling pits in granite.

 Click here to add your own comments